-Jim Neville, CEO and president at global test and inspection partner, Industrial Physics shares the results from its international research, which identifies the challenges many manufacturers and production lines face when it comes to moving to more sustainable packaging materials – and how these can be overcome.
+Neville who is CEO and president at the material test and inspection company provides an analysis of his company’s international research that explored the issues facing many manufacturers and production lines moving to more sustainable packaging materials – and how these can be overcome.

 Sustainability is an increasingly powerful driver for all businesses.
 As we strive for a more sustainable future, there is a greater pressure on global packaging professionals to shift from traditionally used plastics, paper, and foils to more sustainable materials, with rigorous testing standards in place to support the transition.